Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Long-Term Rentals

-Rentals exceeding 30–31 days often lose credit card coverage protection due to maximum rental duration limits in card benefits.
+Rentals exceeding 30–31 days often lose credit card coverage protection due to maximum duration limits.

 When to Purchase: